prasadghole/blog/content/post/pythonForEmbedded.md

 embedded software in python.
 Current scope of this blog post is to modelling embedded software and not embedded system.

+# Architectural pattern
+[pypubsub](https://pypubsub.readthedocs.io) is suitable for simulating decoupled system using observer pattern.
+Hierarchical topic pattern gives more structured view to design and build decoupled system.

 # Basic building blocks
 ## Timers
 This is most fundamental unit of embedded system.